hmcts/cnp-module-webapp/README.md

 -	app_settings, this is the key valued pairs of application settings used by the application at runtime

 ## Usage
 Following is an example of provisioning a NodeJs, SpringBoot, and Java enabled web app, the following code fragment shows how you could use the moj-module-webapp to provision the infrastructure for a typical frontend.
-To provision a backend Java, or SpringBoot infrastructure the code is exactly the same except 'is_frontend' must be set to false. 'max_capacity' is optional value as by default is set to '2'
+To provision a backend Java, or SpringBoot infrastructure the code is exactly the same except 'is_frontend' must be set to false. 'capacity' is optional value as by default is set to '2'

 ```terraform
 module "frontend" {